-GiGi’s Playhouse programs are a place for parents to share ideas and network with one another.
-We invite parents to communicate their needs, questions and concerns with one another, and promote connections to be made in support of each parent.
-GiGi’s programs embrace the family and help aid the development of a healthy, successful relationship between parents, individual with Down syndrome and siblings.
+GiGi’s Playhouse programs are a place for parents/caregivers to share ideas and network with one another.
+We invite caregivers to communicate their needs, questions and concerns with one another, and promote connections to be made in support of each other.
+GiGi’s programs embrace the family and help aid the development of a healthy, successful relationship between parents, individuals with Down syndrome and siblings.

 GiGi’s Playhouse programs support families in developing high expectations for their son or daughter with Down syndrome.
 Many families are blindsided by a diagnosis of Down syndrome in pregnancy or at birth, and GiGi’s programs aim to help parents overcome the diagnosis and maintain high expectations for their child to achieve success in social, educational and employment opportunities in the future.
 Our staff and volunteers support parents in maintaining high expectations, even through challenging periods of time.
 By encouraging their child to follow routines and participate fully, parents take a big step in recognizing their child’s potential.

 - Create opportunities for parent networking and provide educational tools

 - Instill high expectations for each participant to follow program routines and to fully participate in planned activities

 - Motivate the child, parent and volunteers to give their “Best of All” in each program session

 - Deliver purposeful programming tailored for individuals with Down syndrome, to include structured routines, purposeful activity planning and an (engaging/fun/creative) environment for to foster development and encourage growth in individuals with Down syndrome

 - Provide specific, therapeutic or educational learning opportunities to support development of speech-language, social, and motor skills tailored to addressing the universal challenges of individuals with Down syndrome